Registration for the 2026 summer season opens on February 7th at 9:00am!

 Fells Forest Camp Community Values

-We respect all wildlife.
+We will respect all wildlife.
 Finding animals in the Fells is so exciting!
 When we see any kind of animal, whether a mammal, insect, or reptile, we can look at it with our eyes to admire and learn from, but we will keep it on the ground (hands off) so we don’t cause it stress or harm.

-We share our outdoor spaces.
+We will share our outdoor spaces.
 The Fells is “The People’s Forest,” and our camp activities share space with hikers, bikers, explorers, and other youth groups.
 We are considerate of other Fells visitors and allow them to enjoy the Fells alongside us!

 Refund and Cancellation Policy